 A stock certificate usually contains a group of numbers on its face.
 Each certificate has its own certificate number, issued by the company, which allows it to be tracked.
 It also has a CUSIP number issued by the Committee on Uniform Securities Identification Procedures that is also used to track the certificate.
 Finally, it also has the number of shares that it represents written on its face.

 A stock certificate also has a series of names.
 It carries the name of the company whose stock is represented.
 Your certificate will also have your name on it, certifying that you are the owner of the stock.
 Finally, the certificate will be dated -- indicating the day on which you became the owner of the shares.

 Signatures, Seals and Artwork

-Choosing to do business with stock certificates carries a big drawback, though.
+Choosing to do business with stock certificates can cause challenges.
 Most brokerages don't like to deal with them because they're inconvenient and expensive to handle.
 As such, while you might be able to trade stocks online for a few dollars a trade, it's not uncommon to have to pay fees that run into the hundreds of dollars to trade using your stock certificates.